Connect with others who understand.

 Biopsy

-After your doctor takes a tissue sample, they will send it to a lab to be analyzed.
-There, technicians will stain the tissue with a dye called Congo red.
-If amyloid proteins are present, they will appear green under a microscope.
+Once a tissue sample is collected, it is sent to a lab for analysis.
+Lab technicians will stain the sample with a dye called Congo red, which makes amyloid proteins show up as green under polarized light when viewed through a microscope.

 Identifying Your Type of Amyloidosis